Berwick-upon-Tweed: Sport

+Media

+Local news and television programmes is provided by BBC North East and Cumbria and ITV Tyne Tees.
+Television signals are received from the Chatton TV transmitter, and with its close proximity to the Scottish Borders, BBC Scotland and ITV Border can also be received from the Selkirk TV transmitter.

+The town's local radio stations are BBC Radio Newcastle on 96.0 FM and Greatest Hits Radio on 102.3 FM.

+Berwick-upon-Tweed's local newspaper is the Berwick Advertiser.

 Relations with Russia

 There is an apocryphal story that Berwick is (or recently has been) officially at war with Russia.
 According to a story by George Hawthorne in The Guardian of 28 December 1966, the London correspondent of Pravda visited the Mayor of Berwick, Councillor Robert Knox, and the two made a mutual declaration of peace.
 Knox said, "Please tell the Russian people through your newspaper that they can sleep peacefully in their beds."
 The same story, cited to the Associated Press, appeared in The Baltimore Sun of 17 December 1966; The Washington Post of 18 December 1966; and The Christian Science Monitor of 22 December 1966.
-At some point in time, the real events seem to have been turned into a story of a "Soviet official" having signed a "peace treaty" with Mayor Knox; Knox's remark to the Pravda correspondent was preserved in this version.
+At some point, the real events seem to have been turned into a story of a "Soviet official" having signed a "peace treaty" with Knox; his remark to the Pravda correspondent was preserved in this version.

 The basis for such status was the claim that Berwick had changed hands several times, was traditionally regarded as a special, separate entity, and some proclamations referred to "England, Scotland and the town of Berwick-upon-Tweed".
 One such was the declaration of the Crimean War against Russia in 1853, which Queen Victoria supposedly signed as "Victoria, Queen of Great Britain, Ireland, Berwick-upon-Tweed and all British Dominions".
 When the Treaty of Paris was signed to conclude the war, "Berwick-upon-Tweed" was left out.
 This meant that, supposedly, one of Britain's smallest towns was officially at war with one of the world's largest powers – and the conflict extended by the lack of a peace treaty for over a century.
 In reality, Berwick-upon-Tweed was not mentioned in either the declaration of war or the final peace treaty and was legally part of the United Kingdom for both.

 Education

-As with the rest of Northumberland, schools in Berwick use the three-tier system.
+As with the rest of Northumberland, schools in Berwick have historically used the three-tier system, however the Berwick Partnership of schools is set to transition into a two-tier system as of September 2025, with Northumberland County Council investing £50 million into the project which will include an entirely new building for Berwick Academy.
 Pupils may also commute across the Scottish border to Eyemouth or Berwickshire to attend secondary school.